New wildfire prompts evacuations in Northern California - KESQ

 The bases of some of the most famous giant sequoias were also wrapped in fire-resistant materials.
 Giant Forest has 2,000 sequoias and includes the General Sherman Tree, the largest tree in the world by volume.

-The fear of catastrophic fire coming through that section of the national park has been greatly reduced due to the combination of the prescribed burns and the low intensity of the fire that moved into part of the forest, said Ed Christopher, deputy fire director for the U.S. Fish and Wildlife Service.
+The fear of catastrophic fire coming through that section of the national park has been greatly reduced because of the combination of the prescribed burns and the low intensity of the fire that moved into part of the forest, said Ed Christopher, deputy fire director for the U.S. Fish and Wildlife Service.

 “And because of that we feel that the majority of the trees in this Giant Forest area should come out of this event like they have for the past thousands of years,” he said.